 What Is a Co-Occurring Disorder?

 When you suffer from addiction and an underlying mental health condition, this is called a co-occurring disorder.
-Addiction and the co-occurring disorder work together to worsen each other, creating a vicious cycle that is difficult to break without treatment.
+Addiction and co-occurring disorders work together to worsen each other, creating a vicious cycle that is difficult to break without treatment.
 Addiction is often a symptom of a co-occurring disorder rather than a stand-alone condition.
 Keep reading to learn more about what a co-occurring disorder is and how to receive proper treatment for long-term, successful sobriety.

-Do I Have a Co-Occurring Disorder?
+Do I Have A Co-Occurring Disorder?

 According to the US Department of Health and Human Services, co-occurring disorders may include any combination of two or more substance use disorders and mental disorders identified in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 No specific combinations of mental and substance use disorders are defined uniquely as co-occurring disorders.